NicolaTamanini/NicolaTamanini.github.io/mediacoverage.md

 # Media Coverage

-Here you can find links to articles, interviews, videos and everything else that appeared on the media regardng me or my research.
+Here you can find links to articles, interviews, videos and everything else that appeared on the media regarding me or my research.

 ### My research in the news